Chapter 1: Pilot: Running

 'Is everybody fine?'
 Joyce asked still by the house's door.
 They weren't seriously injured, and a sigh of relief could be heard.

 Angel kneeled in front of Dawn and Spike.
-The girl pulled the little boy away of her tenderly.
+The girl pulled the little boy away from her tenderly.

 'Spike?'
 Angel tried to talk softly, and hold out a hand.
 'Come Spike, come with me Childe.'